2019 Bali United F.C. season: May–August

 Bali United were beaten 1–0 away by Persija in the second leg of Piala Indonesia quarter-finals, with Ismed Sofyan scored from a penalty and ended their journey in Piala Indonesia as they lose on away goals.
 Bali United then kicked off their league season with a home game against Persebaya on 16 May 2019.
 Bali United took a lead when Ilija Spasojević successfully scored after receiving a pass from Stefano Lilipaly.
 However, 15 minutes before the half time, Mokhamad Syaifuddin unleashed a right-foot shot and equalized for Persebaya.
 In the second half, Paulo Sérgio secured their first win of the season with a kick that hit one of the Persebaya defender and scored his first goal in his official debut.
 Bali United played the next game against 2017 Liga 1 champions, Bhayangkara.
-Yabes Roni's kick in 70th minute was enough for Bali United to got their first ever win over Bhayangkara since 2016.
+Yabes Roni's kick in 70th minute was enough for Bali United to get their first ever win over Bhayangkara since 2016.
 In their third consecutive home games after Persija requested an exchange of home status due to security reasons after the 2019 Indonesian general election in Jakarta, they got their third consecutive win after Paulo Sérgio scored a chip shot over Andritany Ardhiyasa in the 82nd minute making the score 1–0.

 Bali United flagged June off with their fourth consecutive home game against PSIS on 22 June 2019 after the week 4 match against Kalteng Putra was postponed to 26 June 2019.
 They also secure their fourth consecutive win after Spasojević scored with a header in the 70th minute.
 In the first away game of the season, Bali United played Kalteng Putra.
 The match was postponed from its original date of 15 June due to the FIFA international friendly match agenda for Indonesia national football team and Lebaran.
 Ricky Fajrin scored an early lead with a header from the corner kick of Paulo Sérgio.
 However, Kalteng Putra scored a quick goal, three minutes in the second half when Yohanes Pahabol put a pass from free-kick situation in the net and equalized.
 Both teams played with 10 men after Leonard Tupamahu and Diogo Campos was sent off in the 60th minute.
 Bali United took advantage when Willian Pacheco scored.
 But Antoni Nugroho equalized once again and the match ended in 2–2 draw, ended their consecutive win.
 Bali United got their first win in away games after won 3–0 against 10-men Liga 1 debutant Badak Lampung.
 Spasojević scored in the 33rd minute after receiving a long pass from Fadil Sausu.
 Fadil again made a beautiful pass for Pacheco's goal in 66th minute.
 Two minutes after that, Melvin Platje scored his first goal since came back from injury with a drive shot and finished the month at the top of the table.